I've been an online writer for more than 10 years. I enjoy writing about music, true crime, cats and Canadian politics.

 The Liberal government has since then pledged to pay hundreds of millions of dollars in compensation to settle multiple class-action lawsuits filed on behalf of First Nations people known as the "Sixties Scoop".
 An estimated 20,000 Indigenous children were taken from their families and placed in non-Indigenous homes during a dark chapter of Canadian history.

 The "Sixties Scoop" refers to the large-scale removal or "scooping" of Indigenous children in Canada from their homes, communities and families of birth primarily in the 1960s, and their subsequent adoption into predominantly non-Indigenous, middle-class families across the United States and Canada.

-Though many adoptive families were well intentioned, literature on cross-cultural or trans-racial adoption in Canada has found that aboriginal trans-racial adoptions consistently failed.
-Recent studies have shown that such adoptions deteriorate rapidly in the teen years regardless of age of placement, and according to recent statistics, a stunning 85 to 95 percent of aboriginal trans-racial adoptions ultimately fail by the time the adoptee reaches adolescence.
-As a result, the majority of the aboriginal children adopted as a result of the Sixties Scoop now struggle with a number of identity issues as adults today.
+Though many adoptive families were well-intentioned, literature on cross-cultural or trans-racial adoption in Canada has found that Aboriginal trans-racial adoptions consistently failed.
+Recent studies have shown that such adoptions deteriorate rapidly in the teen years regardless of the age of placement.
+According to recent statistics, a stunning 85 to 95 percent of Aboriginal trans-racial adoptions ultimately fail by the time the adoptee reaches adolescence.
+As a result, the majority of the Aboriginal children adopted as a result of the Sixties Scoop now struggle with a number of identity issues as adults today.

 The 1990s saw a number of class action lawsuits against both the federal and provincial governments (Alberta, Manitoba, Ontario, and Saskatchewan).

 Manitoba Premier Greg Selinger issued a formal apology on June 18, 2015.